-- 6. The Council currently pays the Living Wage Foundation national rate (or more) to all of its directly employed staff, other than some apprentices.
+- 6. The Council currently pays at least the Living Wage Foundation national rate or more than this to all its directly employed staff, other than some apprentices.
 The Living Wage Foundation rate is voluntary and is currently higher than the statutory Living Wage rate set by the Government. - 7.
 The Council uses and maintains effective job evaluation systems and procedures to provide equity and consistency in pay, whilst in general adhering to the basic principles of the national Local Government Single Status pay agreement. - 8.
-All of the Council's pay and reward procedures will be developed in accordance with the relevant legislation and any accompanying codes of practice. - 9.
+All the Council's pay and reward procedures will be developed in accordance with the relevant legislation and any accompanying codes of practice. - 9.
 The Council acknowledges that pay is not the only means of rewarding employees for their work and will look to provide other non-financial incentives to support the recruitment and retention of high-quality people.
-This would include, but is not exclusive to, such matters as offering flexible working, good working conditions and other benefits such as parking provision. - 10.
-The Council ensures fair and reasonable access to appropriate learning and development opportunities to help our employees perform well in their jobs.
-E-learning is used to meet statutory and mandatory training and further learning opportunities are offered to help the Council meet its corporate priorities. - 11 The Council offers Occupational Health services to support healthy work practices and facilitate employees with health issues that affect their work.
+This would include, but is not exclusive to, such matters as offering agile and flexible working, good working conditions and other benefits such as pension scheme, discounted train travel, cycle to work scheme and parking provision. - The Council ensures fair and reasonable access to appropriate learning and development opportunities to help our employees perform well in their jobs.
+Elearning is used to meet statutory and mandatory training and further learning opportunities are offered to help the Council meet its corporate priorities. - 11 The Council offers Occupational Health services to support healthy work practices and facilitate employees with health issues that affect their work.
 This complements the Council's Attendance Management Policy which aims to manage any absences in a fair way and ensure a quick return to work where possible.